 If a ride on the lake and dinner is on the menu sailors have several spots for a lakeside repast.
 Boaters can tie up at Camp Richardson and enjoy a meal at the Beacon Bar and Grill, or its sister resort across the lake at Round Hill Pines and enjoy an al fresco snack at the Beach Grill.
 Lakeside Marina is within walking distance of Heavenly Village and the casinos, and Timbercove Marina offers a restaurant “on the water” sitting on the 900-foot pier.
 Ski Run Marina offers a water taxi from the moorings until 9 p.m. and is home to both the Riva Grill and Artemis Mediterranean Grill.

-It’s easy to understand why Lake Tahoe has long been a mecca for paddle boarders and kayakers.
+It’s easy to understand why Lake Tahoe has long been a mecca for people seeking action water sports, including paddle boarding and kayaking.
 There is no better way to appreciate the crystal clear clarity of the lake then gliding along smoothly under your own power.
 Early mornings in the summer are usually best for the most glass-like conditions.
 It’s best to stay close to the shore and out of the boat traffic found in the middle of the lake and wear a life jacket.
 Look for calm days, the wind can make paddle boarding a challenge especially for beginners.
 Some of the best spots for exploring are Cave Rock, which offers a chance to study the iconic rock formation from the water; El Dorado Beach, home of Race the Lake of the Sky, rentals, and lessons are available through South Tahoe Standup Paddle here; and Camp Richardson, a great spot to rent and start off on the Lake Tahoe Water Trail and explore some of the hidden coves around Emerald Bay.

 ‘A three-hour tour ‘– Cruising the lake